How Step-Up Authentication Protects Access To Sensitive Data

 Implementing dynamic step-up authentication at the field level enables enterprises to take their Zero Trust framework beyond the gate and deeper into applications.
 It also helps security teams to monitor access to sensitive data and detect unusual user activity.
 From a compliance perspective, step-up MFA protects sensitive data from unauthorized access and provides an audit trail.

-Though all data within the enterprise network is considered private, sensitive data assumes greater significance due to its inherent value and compliance regulations applicable for its protection.
+Though all data within the enterprise network is considered private, sensitive data assumes greater significance due to its inherent value and compliance regulations applicable to its protection.
 The adaptive security capabilities of the Pathlock protect sensitive ERP data by implementing attribute-based access control to reduce the overall access risk and dynamic MFA at the field level that offers a layered security control.

 Schedule a demo with our ERP experts to learn how you can deploy step-up authentication for sensitive data access.